 Supported Loving is our response to these findings.
 It’s a social media campaign which aims to:

-The campaign will run for six months, starting in February 2017 and will include:
+The campaign started in February 2017 and will run to September.
+It will include:

 We believe people with learning disabilities have the right to fall in love and have relationships if they want to, and we recognise our responsibility to provide support that helps make this happen.
 But it’s challenging, because although relationships can be wonderful, enriching and life-enhancing, they are also sometimes difficult, painful and even abusive.